Clorama/FreshStart_Prototype/README.md

 # Code for America: Re-Entrant Roadmap Prototype

+To view live, check it out on Heroku: https://walkmethru-muni-prototype.herokuapp.com

+Username: username

+Password: password

 ## About this prototype

 This prototype is for demonstrating the idea of a solution to serve a need that has been validated through user testing with Re-Entrants at Partners for Progress (and job seekers and Case Managers from other service providers).

+## What does “alpha” mean?
+The alpha stage of product development is a short phase after a deep discovery in which teams quickly design, build, and test concepts with users.

+The aim of the alpha phase is to:

+1. Show that project is technically feasible
+2. Build and test early versions of a product with real users
+3. Gather feedback from stakeholders and key partners to identify improvements for a beta release In other words: this prototype is a work-in-progress... and we want your help making it better.

 ## Installation instructions